nakulpathak3/personal-blog-gem/readme.md

 [![Gem Version](https://badge.fury.io/rb/personal_blog.svg)](https://badge.fury.io/rb/personal_blog)

-This is a simple Ruby on Rails engine that mounts a personal blog on any Rails application.
-It supports markdown and is responsive.
-It is also completely customizable, i.e, you can add CSS and JS to style the blog any way you want.
-Admin access is provided through a sessions controller that uses an environment variable to check the password.
+PersonalBlog adds a responsive single-user blog to any Ruby on Rails application.
+It supports markdown and provides syntax highlighting with a clean, minimalistic design.
+It is a Ruby on Rails engine that is completely customizable, i.e, you can add CSS and JS to style the blog any way you want.
+It does not require a user model and is thus, very lightweight.
+Admin access to create, edit and delete posts is provided through an environment variable to check the password.

 ## Usage